Quintus/cinch-plugins/README.md

 -------

-All Cinch plugins found in this repository are licensed under the GNU General Public License version 3 or later.
-See COPYING for the full license text and each plugin file for a short per-plugin copyright statement.
+All Cinch plugins found in this repository are licensed under the GNU General Public License version 3 or later, except where otherwise noted in the respective plugin’s file.
+See COPYING for the full GPL license text and each plugin file for a short per-plugin copyright statement.